abeauseigle/TodoApp2/README.md

 ## Limitations:

  - DELETE are not handled for now in the sync process.
+Handle it with a specific value in specific field like 'Active/inactive'.
  - There is a minimal error handling for the server side to the client via a msg field in the server answer Json.
 The app will open an alert to signify that the server was updated after the client last sync for a specific id.
 You're welcome to help me to improve it.
  - Still to do: Authentication encryption.
 Security improvement to avoid js injection.
 Gzip the JSON.
  - Your help will be appreciated.